INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-To probe the tradeoff between underfit and overfit, our central ingredient will be to measure both the generalization error, on unseen test data, and the error on the data used to train de model
+To probe the tradeoff between underfit and overfit, our central tool will be to measure both the generalization error, on unseen test data, and the error on the data used to train de model